SkyTruth/cerulean-cloud/README.md

 __Initial deployment__

 If you are deploying a completely new stack, make sure to create matching configuration files in `cerulean-cloud-images` and `cerulean-cloud`, with matching stack names.
-In addition, specifically for the tifeatures deployment, since the database is empty when a stack is deployed for the first time (alembic migrations occur after the initial migration), if you want to access `tifeatures` after this initial deployment make sure to poll the `/register` endpoint of the resulting URL in order to correctly load the tables (i.e. `curl https://some-tifeatures-url.app/register`).
+In addition, specifically for the tipg deployment, since the database is empty when a stack is deployed for the first time (alembic migrations occur after the initial migration), if you want to access `tipg` after this initial deployment make sure to poll the `/register` endpoint of the resulting URL in order to correctly load the tables (i.e. `curl https://some-tipg-url.app/register`).
 For any deployments after the first one, this is not required.

 __Decreasing cold starts for Cloud Run__